 The most commonly seen arachnids in fiction are the spiders and the scorpions (and, to a lesser extent, ticks), and thus most tropes on this page pertain to them specifically.
-The other groups of the arachnid family — the pseudoscorpions, mites, harvestmen, whip spiders, camel spiders and whip scorpions — are generally far less likely to show up, but do so from time to time.
+The other groups of the arachnid family — the pseudoscorpions, mites, harvestmen, whip spiders, camel spiders, whip scorpions, and horseshoe crabs— are generally far less likely to show up, but do so from time to time.

 - All Webbed Up: The common fate of those unlucky enough to be captured by hungry spiders — being cocooned like a captured fly.

 - Arachnid Appearance and Attire: Characters with spider-themed wardrobes and appearances.

 - Artistic License – Arachnids: Scientifically inaccurate arachnids.